Introduction: Workbench Combo

 Here’s a bench I've been working on recently, inspired by potting tables and a great article from redndahead.
-Buuuut, I’ve tweaked the design a little to feature extra storage and what I believe is a few handy additions- accessible shelving, a pin board and desktop compartments.
+Buuuut, I’ve tweaked the design a little to feature a pin board, desktop compartments and shelving.
 I don’t just mean a shelf for storing your nik naks on after a day’s work, or something that’s a strain to reach.
-What I mean is a something you can sling your tools on whilst you go, reducing the likelihood of clutter.
+What I mean is something you can sling your tools on whilst you go, reducing the likelihood of clutter.

-As for the desktop compartments idea, it offers convenience and sections to scoop little fittings into.
+As for the desktop compartments idea, it offers convenience and somewhere to scoop little fittings into.

 Step 1: Inspirations

-(A) Potting Tables: The thing I love about these, is that they can be constructed from old decking boards and scrap timber- as long as the pieces have been pressure treated for outdoor use.
+(A) Potting Tables: The thing I love about these, is that they can be made from old decking boards and scrap timber.
 A neat little workstation for potting, pruning and storage.

 (B) Packing tables: Whilst working at a packing firm, I wrapped all kindsa goods at a desk like this one.
-Notice how the flat packed boxes, envelopes, hand tools and tape are stored on convenient shelving?
+Notice how the flat packed boxes, envelopes and tape are stored on convenient shelving?
 This meant that, for the most part, your desk would always be clear and ready for big loads.
-The designer has gone a few steps beyond and devised cling film and bubble wrap dispensers too… Not something I’ll be considering, but I admire their ingenuity.

 Step 2: Tools, Parts & Cutting List